ringmesh/RINGMesh/CONTRIBUTING.md

    case](http://css-tricks.com/reduced-test-cases/) and a live example.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What browser(s) and OS experience the problem?
-What would you expect to be the outcome?
-All these details will help people to fix any potential bugs.
+ * What is your environment?
+ * What steps will reproduce the issue?
+ * What browser(s) and OS experience the problem?
+ * What would you expect to be the outcome?

 Example: